NomadicSasquatch/Phishing-Link-Detection/README.md

 ```
 deactivate
 ```
-to deactivate the virtual environment
+&nbsp;&nbsp;&nbsp; to deactivate the virtual environment